Getting started with analogue photography

 There are three main types of photographic film, each with unique characteristics:

 - Black & white – A versatile option with a classic aesthetic.
-It is often preferred by beginners who want to develop their own film, as the process is simpler than colour film.
+Easier to develop at home than colour film.

-- Slide film (E6 process) – Also known as positive or reversal film, slide film produces a direct positive image.
-It offers vibrant colours and fine grain but requires precise exposure and a more specialised development process.
+- Slide film (E6) – Also known as positive film, it produces a direct image on the film itself—no negatives required.
+Offers vibrant colours but requires precise exposure and more specialised development.

 Why shoot film?